 Threat assessment, disarmament and non-proliferation

-In the area of disarmament the work is focused on direct assistance for the Ministry for Foreign Affairs in support of Sweden’s involvement in the conventions on chemical weapons and on biological and toxin weapons.
+In the area of disarmament and non-proliferation, the work is focused on direct assistance for the Ministry for Foreign Affairs in support of Sweden’s involvement in the conventions on chemical weapons and on biological and toxin weapons.
 The work on disarmament questions is governed by the needs of the Ministry for Foreign Affairs and is characterised by developments within the respective conventions and the European Union.

 A variety of methods

-Both event-driven and long-term activities
+Event-driven and long-term activities